Miyamoto Musashi was a Japanese swordsman, strategist, philosopher, ronin, and a writer.

 5. Be detached from desire your whole life long.

-• An attachment to desire leaves you open to manipulation and mistake.
+- An attachment to desire leaves you open to manipulation and mistakes.
+Think of how many men are controlled by sex, validation, and other desirable feelings.

 6. Do not regret what you have done.